-One reason to have a local bank account is to obtain cash.
-National automated teller machine (ATM) networks allow a consumer to maintain a deposit account with a nonlocal institution and to rely on the ATM for cash withdrawals.
+One reason for having a local bank account is to obtain cash.
+National ATM networks allow a consumer to maintain a deposit account with a nonlocal institution and to rely on the ATM for cash withdrawals.
 The reluctance of local merchants to cash checks on nonlocal banks no longer is a restraining factor.
-Another reason to have a local bank account is to be able to make deposits conveniently without relying on the mails.
+Another reason for a local bank account is to be able to make deposits conveniently without relying on the mails.
 The ATM is such a means.
 Further, banks generally begin paying interest promptly on deposits made at an ATM, without the delays associated with deposits made by mail.
-The automated clearinghouse also reduces the need for a local bank, since the consumer's paycheck can be credited to his or her account wherever that may be.
+In addition to the ATM, the automated clearinghouse also reduces the need for a local bank, since the consumer's paycheck can be credited to his or her account wherever that may be.

 Point-of-sale systems, as they develop, will also reduce the need for a local banking connection.
-When such systems exist, neither the customer nor the merchant needs to be concerned about the location of the customer's bank.
+When such systems exist, neither the customer nor the merchant need to concerned about the location of the customer's bank.
 POS systems can provide cash and accept deposits, fully replacing the payment services now handled by a bank office.
-Home banking is a payments technique somewhat further off in the future (though pay-by-phone now exists, and the technology exists for the origination of payments through home computers or interactive cable TV systems).
+Home banking is a payments technique somewhat farther off in the future (though pay-by-phone now exists, and the technology exists for the origination of payments through home computers or interactive cable TV systems).
 When such systems are widely used, the consumer will have little concern with the physical location of the bank with which he or she deals.
 The choice of banks will be based on the quality and convenience of the programs offered and the prices charged.
-Now pay-by-phone systems are locally limited because of the cost of telephone service, but communication costs are also coming down.
+Now pay-by-phone systems are locally limited because of the cost of telephone service.
+There community is the are ways of dealing with that problem without the need for a manned local.